Christmas... Listen and Remember

 The CD opens with a medley of “Good Christian Men Rejoice” and “Joy to the World.”
 The use of slightly discordant chords and a playful rhythm make this piece effervescent and contagious in its joy.
 “The Christmas Song” opens with a couple of phrases from “Jingle Bells” and the verse from the song before going into a soulful version of the familiar “Chestnuts Roasting On an Open Fire.”
 Mercaldo slows down the pace, creating a mood of reflection and reminiscence - a truly lovely arrangement.
 “Let It Snow, Let It Snow, Let It Snow” is absolutely bubbly for the first verse, then becomes thoughtful and more romantic; it ends as it began - on top of the world.
 “I’ll Be Home For Christmas” is poignant and melancholy, as it was intended to be, and Mercaldo plays it from the heart.
 The medley of “Hark!
 The Herald Angels Sing” and “Angels We Have Heard on High” is big and bold, traditional and yet updated.
 “The Christmas Waltz” is sweet, gentle, and wistful.
 “Have Yourself a Merry Little Christmas” tugs at the heartstrings with it’s simple but sincere message.
 Mercaldo builds the emotional impact toward the end and then becomes reflective and sentimental to close the song - another beauty!
 “Silent Night” begins with the melody in the bass clef and the treble painting a picture of snow gently falling.
 The chords become bolder in the third verse, but the mood is still one of perfect peace.
 “O Holy Night” is one of my all-time favorite carols and this version is gorgeous.
 The final track is the gentle lullaby, “Away In a Manger.”
 There are at least forty melodies that go with the lyrics of this song, and Mercaldo includes two of them as a medley that ends the collection with a sigh.

 If you love solo piano Christmas music arranged to be a little different but still traditional, you can’t go wrong with this CD.
-It is currently available only by contacting Rev. Timothy at firstname.lastname@example.org or by calling the church at (718) 966-4500.
+It is currently available on CD Baby or by contacting Rev. Timothy at email@example.com or by calling the church at (718) 966-4500.
 Recommended!

 August 22, 2006